Habits of Mind

 Common Behaviours of Students who don’t Gather Data through all Senses

-- They don’t notice textures, rhythms, patterns sounds and colors around them.
+- They don’t notice textures, rhythms, patterns, sounds and colours around them.

 Common Behaviours of Children who Don’t Create, Imagine and Innovate